-High Performance Sparring Coaching – Sparring coaching will be provided by GB national team, development programme and development pathway talent club coaches.
-Segments of the universities sessions may be further supported by the attendance of national team and GB national development pathway athletes.
+High Performance Sparring Coaching – Sparring coaching will be provided by a variety of coaches, including GB Taekwondo development programme and development pathway talent club coaches, and GB national team coaches and national team athletes and high performance pathway athletes on occasion.

-High Performance Poomsae Coaching – Poomsae coaching will be provided by British Taekwondo national team coaches.
+High Performance Poomsae Coaching – Poomsae coaching will be provided by British Taekwondo national team coaches in separate sessions and on different dates to the sparring programme.
 Note that British Taekwondo have significantly updated the structure of the national Poomsae team in recent years, with potential opportunities for national team progression and for the first time modest financial support for Poomsae athletes progressing to international events.

 EUSA Composite Team Training – As the majority of composite team members will be comprised of BUCS EUSA Games qualifiers, the programme serves an important role in preparing the composite team members to represent their institutions at the Games, while supporting further post-Games development of the same group of athletes for the remainder of that year.